MettaBlender/GeoReminder/README.md

 - Jonas Schären
 - Loris Stahlberg

 The app solves a common problem: time-based reminders often trigger at the wrong moment because you don’t know exactly when you’ll be somewhere.
-GeoReminder ties reminders to locations — so you’re reminded exactly when you arrive at the right place.
+GeoReminder ties reminders to locations, so you’re reminded exactly when you arrive at the right place.

 ---